flamapy/flamapy_docs/index.md

 ---

-# Welcome to flamapy Docs
+# {% include flamapy.html %} official documentation
 {: .fs-9 }

-Flamapy is a Python-based Automatic Analysis of Feature Models (AAFM) tool that takes into consideration previous AAFM tool designs and enables multi-solver and multi-metamodel support for the integration of AAFM tooling on the Python ecosystem.
+Introducing {% include flamapy.html %}, the cutting-edge Python-based tool for Automatic Analysis of Feature Models (AAFM). {% include flamapy.html %} revolutionizes feature model analysis by integrating the strengths of previous AAFM tools with advanced multi-solver and multi-metamodel capabilities.

+Seamlessly blending into the Python ecosystem, {% include flamapy.html %} empowers developers with unparalleled flexibility and efficiency in feature model analysis, making it an indispensable asset for your software engineering toolkit.
+Experience the future of AAFM tooling with {% include flamapy.html %} – where innovation meets functionality.

+[Get started now](docs/getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[View it on GitHub][flamapy repo]{: .btn .fs-5 .mb-4 .mb-md-0 }

-### Easily Extensible
+### <i class="fa-solid fa-arrow-right"></i> Easily Extensible

 * **Plugin Generator**: Simplifies the process of creating new plugins with a semi-automatic generator, making customization and expansion straightforward.
 * **Variability in Models**: Initially supports cardinality-based feature models, with the flexibility to easily incorporate other types like attributed feature models.

-### Robust Solver Support
+### <i class="fa-solid fa-life-ring"></i> Robust Solver Support

 * **PySAT Integration**: Utilizes the PySAT metasolver, offering access to more than ten distinct solvers.
 This diversity allows for optimal solution finding across various complex scenarios.

-### Comprehensive Operations
+### <i class="fa-brands fa-searchengin"></i> Comprehensive Operations

 * **Multi-Model Operations**: Designed with capabilities for handling complex multi-model operations similar to those in Familiar.
 * **Single-Model Focus**: Also supports operations targeted at single-model scenarios, providing versatility in usage.

 {: .fs-6 .fw-300 }

-[Get started now](docs/getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
-[View it on GitHub][flamapy repo]{: .btn .fs-5 .mb-4 .mb-md-0 }

 ---